wyfo/chenal/README.md

 `crossfire`'s API is radically different from other channel crates, as it is heavily generic, supports multiple kinds of channels, and uses `MTx`/`Rx`/etc. instead of `Sender`/`Receiver`.
 It is obviously the main inspiration behind `chenal`'s API.

-However, while `chenal` is carefully designed around hot path inlining, `crossfire` overuses inlining: while `let _ = tx.send(msg)` compiles to 56 assembly lines with `chenal`, the same code compiles to 2148 assembly lines with `crossfire`.
+However, while `chenal` is carefully designed around hot path inlining, `crossfire` overuses inlining: `let _ = tx.send_blocking(msg)` compiles to 56 assembly lines with `chenal`, against 2148 assembly lines with `crossfire`.

 `crossfire` also overuses backoff loops: calling `recv` on an empty channel will spin and yield to the OS many times before giving up and parking.
-While it *might* be good for highly contended benchmarks, it adds latency and disrupts the scheduler on each operation.
+While it *might* be good for throughput in highly contended benchmarks, it adds latency and disrupts the scheduler on each operation.

-Speaking of benchmarks, `crossfire` claims to have "pushed the speed to a level no one has gone before".
-But this was before `chenal`, as adding the same `try_xxx` backoff loops before blocking operations makes it overtake `crossfire` in all highly contended benchmarks.
-And it performs significantly better without the loops when the capacity is large enough. `tachyonix`'s benchmarks, which are more realistic, also give a clear advantage to `chenal` compared to `crossfire`.
+On highly contented benchmarks with small capacity, `crossfire` performs well, at the cost of calling 200k times `yield_now`.
+Yet, adding `try_xxx` backoff loops before blocking operations (roughly what `crossfire` does) makes `chenal` overtake `crossfire` in these benchmarks.
+And it performs significantly better without the backoff loops when the capacity is large enough. `tachyonix`'s benchmarks, which are more realistic, also give a clear advantage to `chenal` compared to `crossfire`.

-Last but not least, while both algorithms are similar and use an unbounded backoff loop — because `SeqCst` stores are too expensive on x86_64 — `chenal`'s algorithm is optimized to not use this unbounded backoff loop on other architectures like aarch64.
+Last but not least, `crossfire` doesn't allow closing a channel without dropping the receiver, preventing graceful termination without message loss. `chenal` not only allows it, but also every channel, even the SPSC one, can be closed from the receiver, the sender, or a dedicated `CloseHandle`.

 ## What makes `chenal` blazingly fast™?